Key takeaways:

 When a tool promises too much but doesn’t fit your needs, it can waste time, drain budgets, and create frustration across your team.

-Some tools might look impressive but lack the customization or integrations your business requires.
+Some tools might look impressive, but lack the customization or integrations your business requires.
 Others might automate tasks that don’t actually impact growth, leaving more important opportunities untouched.
 In the worst cases, poor AI implementation can lead to inaccurate insights or even data security risks.

 How to fix it: Start by identifying your business goals and the specific problems you want AI to solve.
 Research tools that align with those needs, offer good support, and integrate easily with your existing systems.
 Always test on a small scale before fully committing.